geoo993/ARKitExamples/README.md

 - on completion, open the ARKitExamples.xcworkspace
 - build AppCore target
 - then build AppServices target
-- then run the ARDemos target for all the demos
+- then run the ARDemos target for all the demos.
-note: in ARdemos, update the provisioning profile and build indentifier to your settings.
+- note: in ARdemos, update the provisioning profile and build indentifier to your settings.

 ## References
  https://github.com/ProjectDent/ARKit-CoreLocation